hitherejoe/ComposeAcademy/academy/animation/snap.md

 ## Construction

-When creating a single value float animation there are three properties which can be provided:
+When creating a snap transition there are two properties which can be provided:

 * **fromToPairs** – the pairs of states used for the transition
   * required